 More commonly called braces, orthodontic services work to position teeth to improve your child's bite or smile.
 Your plan only covers medically-necessary orthodontia - services your child needs so they can use their mouth in a normal way.
 Under this plan, orthodontia is not covered for cosmetic reasons, like teeth straightening for a more attractive smile.
-We pay 50% of the allowable expense for these services and you do not have to pay your deductible before we pay.
+We pay 50 percent of the allowable expense for these services and you do not have to pay your deductible before we pay.

-NOTE: To be covered all orthodontic services must be preauthorized before you start treatment.
+NOTE: To be covered, most orthodontic services must be preauthorized before you start treatment.
+Re-cement, re-bond, or repair of a fixed retainer may be covered without additional preauthorization.

-- > Repositioning teeth and jaws so your child can use their mouth in a normal way - Orthodontic records and exams - initial, periodic, comprehensive, detailed. - > X-rays - intraoral, extraoral, diagnostic radiographs, panoramic. - > Diagnostic photographs and casts (study models) or cephalometric films
+- > Repositioning teeth and jaws so your child can use their mouth in a normal way - > Orthodontic records and exams - Initial, periodic, comprehensive, detailed. - > X-rays - Intraoral, extraoral, diagnostic radiographs, panoramic. - > Diagnostic photographs and casts (study models) or cephalometric films - > Re-cement, re-bond, or repair of a fixed retainer placed during preauthorized orthodontia treatment